-Failing to pay any dividends on our Series 1 preferred stock issued to Precigen may have adverse consequences.
+\Failing to pay any dividends on our Series 1 preferred stock issued to Precigen may have adverse consequences.

-In June 2016, we amended our Channel Agreement and GvHD Agreement with Intrexon (now Precigen) in order to, among other things, reduce the royalty rate on operating profits payable by us to Precigen from 50% to 20%.
+In June 2016, we amended our Channel Agreement and GvHD Agreement with Precigen in order to, among other things, reduce the royalty rate on operating profits payable by us to Precigen from 50% to 20%.
 In consideration for these amendments, we issued to Intrexon shares of our Series 1 preferred stock, \$0.001 par value per share, or Series 1 preferred stock, which include, among other things, a monthly dividend of 1% payable in additional shares of Series 1 preferred stock.
-If we fail to pay such dividends when due, it would affect our eligibility to file Registration Statements on Form S-3 and our status as a "well-known seasoned issuer," which may increase the expense and time associated with both the filing and effectiveness of future registration statements and the consummation of future financing transactions or other offerings of our securities.
+If we fail to pay such dividends when due, it would affect our eligibility to file Registration Statements on Form S-3 which may increase the expense and time associated with both the filing and effectiveness of future registration statements and the consummation of future financing transactions or other offerings of our securities.

-Our common stockholders may experience additional dilution as a result of the Series 1 preferred stock issued to Intrexon.
+\Our common stockholders may experience additional dilution as a result of the Series 1 preferred stock issued to Intrexon.

 The shares of our Series 1 preferred stock include a monthly dividend of 1% which shall accrue and be paid each month in the form of additional shares of Series 1 preferred stock.
-For the three months ended March 31, 2018, we issued an aggregate of 3,624 shares, as dividends, of our Series 1 preferred stock to Intrexon, the holder of all the outstanding shares of our Series 1 preferred stock.
+For the three months ended June 30, 2018, we issued an aggregate of 3,734 shares, as dividends, of our Series 1 preferred stock to Intrexon, the holder of all the outstanding shares of our Series 1 preferred stock.
 As a result of the monthly dividend, the number of shares of outstanding Series 1 preferred stock will increase each month that they are outstanding.
-Since the number of shares of our common stock issuable upon conversion of the Series 1 preferred stock is based on the 20-day volume-weighted average price of our common stock immediately prior to the public announcement of the first approval in the United States of (i) a Ziopharm Product under the Channel Agreement, (ii) a Product under the GvHD Agreement or (iii) a Product under the Ares Trading Agreement, if, at the time of such public announcement, the 20-day volume-weighted average price of our common stock that we originally issued to Intrexon, then our common stockholders may experience additional dilution as a result of the conversion of the Series 1 preferred stock into shares of our common stock.
+Since the number of shares of our common stock issuable upon conversion of the Series 1 preferred stock is based on the 20-day volume-weighted average price of our common stock immediately prior to the public announcement of the first approval in the United States of (i) a Ziopharm Product under the Channel Agreement, (ii) a Product under the GvHD Agreement or (iii) a Product under the Ares Trading Agreement, if, at the time of such public announcement, the 20-day volume-weighted average price of our common stock has not increased by more than the cumulative amount of the dividends on the shares of Series 1 preferred stock that we originally issued to Intrexon, then our common stockholders may experience additional dilution as a result of the conversion of the Series 1 preferred stock into shares of our common stock.